 The color of your walls, floors and furniture is the foundation for setting the tone of your environment.
-If everything is dark, you should probably lighten it up a bit.
-If you live in a stark white environment color is definitely a must.
-What you don’t want is your house to look like Rainbow Brite’s.
 Your spring décor should complement your base colors, not clash with them.
 If you aren’t happy with your base, it’s time to switch it up and think of ways each room’s color can better reflect your personality and the function of the room.

-Paint is the easiest and one of the best ways to change the whole feeling of a room.
+Paint is the easiest and one of the best ways to change the feel of a room.

 Rugs are another item that add color.
 They can be changed with the seasons, and don’t have to be a costly commitment.

-- Don’t forget about the outside…if your outdoor welcome mat is dingy from winter, swap it out with one featuring flowers, birds or something nautical.
+Don’t forget about the outside!
+If your outdoor welcome mat is dingy from wear, swap it out with one featuring flowers, birds or something nautical.

 From furniture to dining room placemats, fabrics can breathe new life into a room simply because of their color and placement in the room.

-- Dress up your dining room.
-If you’ve left your table au natural during the winter, it’s time to use a tablecloth in a spring shade and place a table runner on top for added dimension.
+A dining room can always use a dressing up.
+If you’ve left your table au natural, now could be the time to use a tablecloth in a colorful spring shade and place a table runner on top for added dimension.
 Choose placemats and napkins that pull in the same color as the tablecloth.
-Store the Santa-themed milk and cookie dishes, and unveil dishes and glassware with butterflies, flowers, or simply a solid bright shade.
+Additionally, roll out seasonally themed accessories like Fourth of July-inspired dishes, winter holiday glassware, or, really, anything with a solid, bright shade.

-- The frames that hold your favorite photos may need changing as well.
+The frames that hold your favorite photos may need changing as well.
 Do you have heavy dark frames hanging on the wall?
-Simply swapping them for silver or gold-plated frames can lighten the room and make the wall appear less heavy.
+Simply swapping them for silver- or gold-plated frames can lighten the room and make the wall appear lighter.

 From an artistic vase to a collection of candles, accessories are an easy and inexpensive way to add color and personality to any room.

-Celebrate spring and breathe new life into your home with fresh scents, pops of color and design elements that can be easily swapped out to embrace changing seasons.
+Celebrate and breathe new life into your home with fresh scents, pops of color and design elements that can be easily swapped out.
 Get creative and have fun!